tower1ight/World/0.Sessions and Planning/C.04/Session/C.04.12.md

 xp
 - 100 for the session
 - 100 for the frist omen of the eyye
-- 220 for the fight
+- 220 for the fight   lksdj klpasdkkk

    - Searched the camp
 	   - found ratty